 Main contributions.
 In this paper, we present a novel definition on the comfort and its counterpart concept, discomfort.
-Our discomfort metric directly measures forces, specifically, translational force, applied to the object carried by a robot (Sec.
-IV).
-Since our discomfort and other objective functions (e.g., obstacle avoidance) can be nonconvex, we design our optimization framework based on the direct collocation approach, starting from a spline based initial trajectory using the interior-point method.
-We then use our novel obstacle avoidance method, Bidirectional Obstacle Detection (BOD), that reduces causing discomfort during our iterative optimization, while avoiding obstacles (Sec.
-IV-B).
+Our discomfort metric directly measures forces, specifically, translational acceleration, applied to the subject carried by a robot (Sec.
+4).
+Since our discomfort and other objective functions (e.g., obstacle avoidance) are non-convex, we design our optimization framework based on the direct collocation approach, starting from an initial trajectory, which is computed by a spline based trajectory using the interior-point method.
+We then use our novel obstacle avoidance method, Bidiretional Obstacle Detection (BOD), that reduces causing discomfort during our iterative optimization, while avoiding obstacles (Sec.
+4.2).

 To show the benefit of our approach experimentally, we have implemented our comfort kinodynamic planner and compared its performance against other approach.
-Thanks to the generality of our optimization framework, we were able to compare our objective function with other prior metrics.
+Thanks to the generality of our optimization framework, we were able to compare our objective function with other prior metrics related to smoothness of the trajectory.
 Our experimental result shows that our method has up to 18 times higher comfort values than those prior metrics.
-Furthermore, our method does not exceed an acceptable comfort limit while generating reasonably short travel time, while the variance of forces, which is intuitively related to the concept of comfort, received during following our trajectory is significantly lower, i.e., 1:6 to 1:90, than others (Sec.
-V).
+Furthermore, our method does not exceed an acceptable comfort limit while generating reasonably short travel time, while the variance of forces, which is intuitively related to the concept of comfort, received during following our trajectory is significantly lower, i.e., 1:6 to 1:70, than others (Sec.
+5).